Nationals top Astros in Game 7 to win 1st World Series title

 “We were down and out.
 We were 19-31.
 We didn’t quit then, we weren’t going to quit now,” he said.

+“It’s almost like we’ve done it so many times that we have to get punched in the face to kind of wake up,” he said.

+As pitcher Aníbal Sánchez told Scherzer while hugging him in the middle of the diamond: “We won one.
+We finally won one.”

 For the 43,326 revved-up fans at Minute Maid Park, it was a combination of shock and disappointment.
-So close to seeing the Astros win their second title in three years, they watched their chance suddenly vanish as Houston fell apart.
+So close to seeing José Altuve, Alex Bregman, George Springer and their Astros add to the title they won in Game 7 at Dodger Stadium two years ago, they watched this chance suddenly vanish as Houston fell apart.

 “I’ve got a group of heartbroken men in there that did everything they could to try to bring a World Series championship to this city.
 And we fell one win shy,” Astros manager AJ Hinch said.

-Washington kept pulling away after taking the lead, with Adam Eaton’s two-run single in the ninth accounting for the final margin.
+Washington kept pulling away after taking the lead, with the sensational Soto hitting an RBI single in the eighth and Adam Eaton adding a two-run single in the ninth.

-Zack Greinke was in complete control until Rendon — a Houston prep and college star — hit a home run that cut Houston’s lead to 2-1 in the seventh.
+Zack Greinke was in complete control with a one-hit shutout until Rendon — a Houston prep and college star — hit a solo homer with one out in the seventh that trimmed it to 2-1.

+“Just gave us a little bit of hope,” Nationals leadoff man Trea Turner said.

-When Soto followed with a one-out walk, manager AJ Hinch decided to make a move.
-He’d had ace starter Gerrit Cole warming up in the bullpen earlier, but this call was for Will Harris.
+When Soto followed with a one-out walk, Hinch decided to make a move.
+He’d had ace starter Gerrit Cole warming up earlier, but left him in the bullpen.

+“I wasn’t going to pitch him unless we were going to win the World Series and have a lead,” Hinch said.
+“He was going to close the game in the ninth.”

-Kendrick connected on the second pitch, slicing a drive that hit the screen attached to the right field foul pole.
-Just like that, everything had changed for the team in orange that led the majors in wins, and the ballpark fell silent.
+Kendrick connected on the second pitch, slicing a drive that hit the screen attached to the right field foul pole for a 3-2 lead.
+Just like that, everything had changed for the team in orange that led the majors with 107 regular-season wins, and the ballpark fell silent.

 For Kendrick, another timely blow.
-At 36, playing on the oldest team in the majors, the journeyman earned the NL Championship Series MVP award against St. Louis after hitting the winning grand slam in the 10th inning of the deciding Game 5 in the Division Series at Dodger Stadium.
+At 36, playing on the oldest team in the majors, he was the NL Championship Series MVP against St. Louis after hitting the winning grand slam in the 10th inning of the deciding Game 5 in the Division Series at Dodger Stadium.

 Then again, this was nothing new for the Nationals.